DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 * School Direct (fee-paying)
 * School Direct (salaried)

-The difference between teacher training courses will depend on your individual teacher training provider, rather than if your course is referred to as a SCITT, or School Direct.
+The difference between teacher training courses will depend on your individual teacher training provider, rather than if your course is a SCITT, apprenticeship, or School Direct programme.

 All teacher training courses follow the same [core content framework (CCF)](https://www.gov.uk/government/publications/initial-teacher-training-itt-core-content-framework).
 You’ll spend most of your time in school placements with some theoretical learning, regardless of which course you choose.